 Some vocabulary/ concepts:

-- A nonuniform distribution of surface charges along a wire creates a net electric field inside the wire that points from the more positive end of the wire toward the more negative end of the wire.
+- An electron current is a nonequilibrium motion of charges sustained by an internal electric field.- A nonuniform distribution of surface charges along a wire creates a net electric field inside the wire that points from the more positive end of the wire toward the more negative end of the wire.
 This is the internal electric field E that pushes the electron current through the wire.

 - Collisions transfer much of the electron's kinetic energy to the ion and thus to the thermal energy of the metal.
 This transfer is the 'friction' that raises the wire's temp.